Spatial Knowledge Graph-Guided Multimodal Synthesis: Introduction

-Inspired by this insight, as illustrated in Figure~\ref{fig:intro}, we introduce {\ourframework}, an innovative framework specifically designed to generate multimodal synthetic data for spatial understanding.
-The core idea is to leverage a specialized knowledge graph (KG) as a spatial knowledge representation to guide the generation of multimodal data.
-Specifically, we construct a Spatial KG (SKG) that simulates human-like understanding of spatial knowledge by characterizing scenes and modeling spatial relationships. {\ourframework} utilizes the SKG, which encodes object attributes and their spatial relationships, to generate corresponding images and textual data.

-We automatically construct a multimodal instruction dataset for MLLMs based on the SKG, comprising 974 nodes and 4,731 triplets that encode spatial relationships.
+We automatically synthesize SKG-based spatial multimodal data and design three ways to ensure the quality of synthetic data: human verification, external knowledge base enhancement, and automatic multimodal agent verification.
+After filtering, we construct a multimodal instruction dataset, which contains 974 nodes and 4,731 triplets encoding spatial relationships.
 To ensure a fair comparison of results and prevent data contamination, we also use {\ourframework} to synthesize an evaluation dataset, referred to as {\testdata}, which includes 120 images and 566 single-choice questions.
-We fine-tune the LLaVA-1.6-Vicuna-7B~\cite{liu2024llavanext} and Llama-3.2-Vision-11B~\cite{llama3.2} models using the synthesized data.
-The fine-tuned models show significant performance improvements on {\testdata} and other spatial understanding benchmarks, while maintaining their general abilities.
+We fine-tune the LLaVA\cite{liu2024llavanext} and Llama-3.2-Vision\cite{llama3.2} models using the synthesized data.
+The fine-tuned models show performance improvements on {\testdata} and other spatial understanding benchmarks, while maintaining their general abilities.
 Additionally, we carry out comprehensive experiments to examine the effect of different spatial relation types, dataset sizes, and object densities on model performance.
+Our work makes the following principal contributions:

+\begin{itemize} \item We propose {\ourframework}, a novel framework for generating multimodal synthetic data for spatial understanding tasks.
+It uses a SKG to guide the creation of high-quality multimodal data that reflects real-world spatial constraints, addressing the critical limitation of existing MLLMs in comprehending spatial relationships. \item We automatically construct a multimodal instruction dataset and an evaluation dataset {\testdata} based on the {\ourframework}.
+These datasets are rich and diverse, providing comprehensive training data and a fair benchmark for assessing the spatial understanding capabilities of MLLMs. \item We demonstrate the effectiveness of our synthesized data through extensive experiments.
+Fine-tuning MLLMs with our data significantly improves their performance on spatial understanding tasks while only slightly reducing their general capabilities.
+Our findings also reveal that directional knowledge is crucial for enhancing spatial perception and that increasing object density in the data improves fine-grained recognition. \end{itemize}